marcellogalhardo/marcellogalhardo.dev/content/posts/2023/namespace-for-extension-functions.md

 * The receiver was a common type, polluted with methods.
 * The extension function was only relevant to my feature package.
 * Creating a ~~Gradle~~ module was out of scope.
-* Introducing a new type to hold the function felt too much.
+* Introducing a new type to hold the function felt like too much.

 Trying to be a good citizen, I asked myself: how can I have the advantages of using extension functions but avoid these issues?